DataDog/documentation/content/en/getting_started/integrations/google_cloud.md

 Alternatively, to collect logs from applications running in GCE or GKE, you can also use the [Datadog Agent][32].

-## GCP integrations
+## Google Cloud integrations

-Our [Integrations page][26] provides a full listing of the available sub-integrations for GCP.
+Our [Integrations page][26] provides a full listing of the available sub-integrations for Google Cloud.
-Many of these integrations are installed by default when Datadog recognizes data being ingested in from your GCP account.
+Many of these integrations are installed by default when Datadog recognizes data being ingested in from your Google Cloud account.

 ## Leveraging the Datadog Agent for greater visibility

-After the GCP integration is configured, Datadog automatically starts collecting GCP metrics.
+After the Google Cloud integration is configured, Datadog automatically starts collecting Google Cloud metrics.
 However, you can leverage the Datadog Agent to gather deeper insights into your infrastructure.

-The [Datadog Agent][25] provides the [most granular, low-latency metrics from your infrastructure][47], delivering real-time insights into CPU, memory, disk usage, and more for your GCP hosts.
+The [Datadog Agent][25] provides the [most granular, low-latency metrics from your infrastructure][47], delivering real-time insights into CPU, memory, disk usage, and more for your Google Cloud hosts.
 The Agent can be installed on any host, including GKE - [Google Kubernetes Engine, Agent][28].

 The Agent also supports [a wide range of integrations][29], enabling you to extend visibility into specific services and databases running on your hosts.